Graco Milestone Carseat Review

 The Milestone is pretty easy to install, which makes this busy parent happy.
 (I was even able to switch the LATCH belt to the rear-facing position and install the seat in five minutes – when it was nearly dark out.)
 It installed nicely in rear-facing and forward-facing modes in my 2005 Odyssey with the seat belt and with LATCH.
 The belt paths are clearly labeled and color-coded both on the seat and in the manual (blue for rear-facing, orange for forward-facing, green for booster).
 The LATCH and tether straps are easy to loosen when you need to, but stay secure otherwise.
 (I have an extremely hard time loosening a push-button style tether adjuster in the captain’s seats of my Odyssey, but with this tilt-style adjuster, it took mere seconds.)
 The premium push-on LATCH connectors click right in.

-LATCH Weight Limits – For forward-facing LATCH installations, it’s important to note that the lower connectors need to be discontinued once the child reaches 42 lbs., in accordance with the new LATCH regulations.
-For kids over 42 lbs., install the Milestone with seat belt and tether.
+LATCH Weight Limits – For kids over 45 lbs., install the Milestone with seat belt and tether.

 Switching LATCH Connectors – Unlike some of the other Graco convertibles (like the MyRide and MySize/Size4Me/Headwise) that have separate LATCH straps for the rear-facing and forward-facing beltpaths, the Milestone only has one, which means it needs to be manually switched between modes.
 The process isn’t complicated – it’s just a matter of sliding it under the red bar from RF position to FF position – but two separate LATCH straps on this model would have been nice.